Nika Gilauri

-Nikoloz "Nika" Gilauri (Note: ნიკოლოზ [ნიკა] გილაური, /ka/) (/ˈniːkə gɪləˈʊəi/; born 14 February 1975) is a Georgian politician who was 8th Prime Minister of Georgia from 6 February 2009 to 30 June 2012.
+Nikoloz "Nika" Gilauri (Note: ნიკოლოზ [ნიკა] გილაური, /ka/) (/ˈniːkə gɪləˈʊəi/; born 14 February 1975) is a Georgian politician who was Prime Minister of Georgia from 6 February 2009 to 30 June 2012.
 He had served as Minister for Energy from 2004 to 2007, as Minister of Finance from 2007 to 2009, and as First Vice Prime Minister in the Cabinet of Georgia from 2008 to 2009.

 In 2012, he was appointed as the head of the JSC Partnership Fund, a state-owned stock fund.
 Currently Gilauri set his advisory boutique for public sector decision makers.
 He is also a senior advisor at McKinsey and Co.

 Education and early career

 Nika Gilauri was born in 1975 in Tbilisi.
 He graduated from the University of Limerick in Ireland, with degree in Bachelor of Business Studies in Economics and Finance and later gained an MBA in International Business Management from Temple University, Philadelphia.

-Before joining the government of Georgia, Gilauri worked as a financial controller at ESBI Georgia, which was a management contractor for Georgian State Electosystems and Iberdrola Georgia, which was management contractor for Electricity Systems Commercial Operator of Georgia.
+Before joining the government of Georgia, Gilauri worked as a financial controller at ESBI Georgia, which was a management contractor for Georgian State Electrosystems and Iberdrola Georgia, which was management contractor for Electricity Systems Commercial Operator of Georgia.